yuri77/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+to make http request stateful. user will be recognized

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it encrypts the password

 - [ ] What does bcrypt do to slow down attackers?

+it adds 2^x numbers after the password to make decoding calculation more time consuming

 - [ ] What are the three parts of the JSON Web Token?

+payload, expiration time, sign

 ## Minimum Viable Product